Nmap for Pentester: Port Status

 As we can see in given below image the port without firewall shows unfiltered as Nmap is unable to determine if it is open or close.

-We can see in wireshark that for port 22 we get a RST packet whereas in case of port 80 the packet is dropped by the target machine.
+Wireshark shows us that for port 22 we receive a RST packet, whereas in the case of port 80, the target machine drops the packet.

 Open|Filtered Port